-Value Added Tax (VAT) is charged on most goods and services that VAT-registered companies provide.
-As a VAT-registered company you charge VAT on the goods and services you provide, and reclaim the VAT you pay when you buy goods and services for your company.
+Value Added Tax (VAT) is charged on most goods and services that VAT-registered businesses provide.
+As a VAT-registered trader you charge VAT on the goods and services you provide, and reclaim the VAT you pay when you buy goods and services for your business.

 You will submit a VAT Return at regular intervals, usually quarterly.
 The return shows the VAT you've charged on your sales to your clients in the period, known as output tax, and the VAT you've paid on your purchases, your input tax.